The Untold Story of Jackson’s Off-Season: A Secret Season for True Adventurers

 October: Ungulate Breeding and Peak Foliage

-Once October comes, Jackson’s attitude shifts to a “tucking in” of nature’s excess.
-Potato cellars are now full, and the leaves are on full display, exhibiting hues of yellow, orange, and pink.
-The Clear Creek Group’s villa rental consultant, Kathryn Covington, recommends nesting in Oatgrass Escape, a property located near the southern boundary of Grand Teton National Park.
+By October, Jackson takes on a “tucking in” of nature’s bounty.
+Potato cellars are full, and the valley glows with hues of yellow, orange, and pink.
+The Clear Creek Group’s villa rental consultant, Kathryn Covington, recommends Oatgrass Escape, located near the southern boundary of Grand Teton National Park.

 This home offers sweeping views of the Tetons and the area’s fall foliage,” says Covington.
-“The outdoor fire pit makes for cozy days in a neighborhood that falls quiet during the autumn months.
+“The outdoor fire pit makes for cozy days in a neighborhood that quiets beautifully during the autumn months.
 It also offers easy access to nearby bike and walking paths, and is only a short drive to Grand Teton National Park.”

-Oatgrass Escape makes the perfect launch pad for a remarkable presentation by nature, one that Jackson Hole Eco Tour Adventures can arrange.
+Oatgrass Escape makes the perfect base for one of fall’s most remarkable natural spectacles, which Jackson Hole Eco Tour Adventures can arrange.

 “During early October, the elk run is at its highest, and we have a huge resident population — people come from all over the world to hear them bugling,” explains Tenley Thompson, wildlife biologist and general manager for Eco Tour Adventures.